[Home] [Manual] [FAQ] [Get it!] [Support]

 Q: What exactly are event credits and how do they work?

-A: One event credit allows you to use the bot for the duration of 1 team event that occurs every few weeks at Gree's discretion.
-After the event completes, your credit balance is automatically decremented by 1.
+A: One event credit allows you to use the bot for the duration of one 3-day event that occurs every few weeks at Gree's discretion.
+24 hour events cost a 1/2 credit.
+6 or 7-day events cost 1.5 credits.
+After the event completes, your credit balance is automatically decremented.
 You will then be able to purchase additional credits for future events using the ordering page.
 The credits you purchase will we automatically added to your account as soon as your payment clears.
 You can check your credit balance and obtain a link to your ordering page at any time by using the "about" command in your war room.
-Please remember to keep e-mail receipts for all your purchases, and contact us if you don't see your payment post to your account.
+Please remember to keep e-mail receipts for all your purchases!

-An important note on Paypal funding methods: while instant payments normally get credited to your account within minutes, payments by eCheck take several days to clear!
-If you have to pay by eCheck, please make your payment at least 10 days before the event!
+An important note on Paypal funding methods: while instant payments normally clear and get credited to your account within minutes, payments by eCheck take several days to clear!
+If you have to pay by eCheck, please make sure to make your payment at least 10 days before the event!

 Q: What happens if we don't pay?

-A: If your credit balance is zero 1 hour before the event opening time, your bot automatically deactivates and will not work during the course of the event unless a payment is made.
-After the event completes, credit balance for inactive accounts remains at zero.
+A: If your credit balance is not enough to participate in the war, your bot automatically deactivates and will not work during the course of the event unless a payment is made.
+After the event completes, credit balance for inactive accounts will remain unchanged.
 You may then make a payment whenever you're ready to use your bot again.
 Important: do not destroy your rooms if your team is just skipping an event, but still intends to use the bot in the future: deactivated bots can be automatically reactivated at any time simply by making a payment, but once your rooms are destroyed, the bot associated with them is gone permanently and will have to be manually re-created from scratch!